 Dilyss Gallyot believes helping a patient through life's greatest challenges is an honor.

 “I remember seeing a child being born and thinking it was miraculous, and I have held the hand of a patient who was dying and felt that it was a privilege to assist in comforting another individual,” she explained.
 “Nursing is a fascinating science.
 It allows me to focus the practice of medicine and blend it with the act of compassion.”

 She brings that compassion to both her patients and to her students.
-Gallyot has worked as a nurse for 16 years and still works part-time in that capacity while teaching nursing full-time at College of DuPage.
+After earning her degree at College of DuPage, Gallyot worked as a nurse for 16 years and still works part-time in that capacity while teaching nursing full-time at COD.

 As a nurse, her focus is in ICU and critical care patient settings.
 However, Gallyot has taken on a new role as a home health care nurse for high-risk children.

 “I have learned so much about the love between a parent and a child and healing,” she said.
 “Seeing my patients grow and achieve developmental milestones is amazing.
 It puts things into perspective in my life when I see what challenges people are dealing with every day.”